 - Both key stages have regular circle time including direct and indirect teaching of self-esteem and respect for ourselves and others.
-(See PSHCE policy) - The PSCHE /Citizenship curriculum develops the skills children need to recognise and stay safe from abuse.
-(See Sex and Relationships Policy and curriculum) - The Science curriculum includes sex education, and health and hygiene education.
-(See Science policy) - Pupils are provided with good lines of communication with trusted adults, supportive networks and an ethos of protection. - An ethos is maintained where children feel secure and are encouraged to talk and are always listened to. - All children know there is an adult in the school whom they can approach if they are worried or in difficulty. - We keep doors to all rooms open wherever adults are working with children.
+(See PSHE Policy and Relationships & Health Policy) - The PSHE and Relationships & Health curriculum develops the skills children need to recognise and stay safe from abuse.
+(See Curriculum Maps) - Pupils are provided with good lines of communication with trusted adults, supportive networks and an ethos of protection. - An ethos is maintained where children feel secure and are encouraged to talk and are always listened to. - All children know there is an adult in the school whom they can approach if they are worried or in difficulty.

+• We keep doors to all rooms open wherever adults are working with children.

-The following subjects will be mandatory from September 2020:
+The following subjects have been mandatory from September 2020:

-- Relationships education (for all primary schools) - Health education (for all pupils in state-funded schools)
+- Relationships Education (for all primary schools) - Health Education (for all pupils in state-funded schools)

-3. Responsibilities
+3.Responsibilities